 The experiments show that oTB-Agents tend to form strong, tight, clusters of trading partners very quickly, and that these partnerships become increasingly important as supply and demand for the traded commodity becomes mismatched.
-Trust builds trust, but unreliability breeds indifference, "trust is a peculiar resource which is increased, rather than depleted, through use" [6].
+Trust builds trust, but unreliability breeds indifference, "trust is a peculiar resource which is increased, rather than depleted, through use" [10].
 The Agents modelled here show a clear preference for building strong relationships with trusted partners, sustaining successful partnerships and discarding less trusted partners when conditions turn unfavourable.
 "Deceitful" Agents, those who generally behave in an untrustworthy manner can still thrive in this community, as long as they maintain good trust relationships with a few key partners.

-Reciprocal behaviours in a variety of forms are recognised as effective strategies for forming stable groupings with in larger community [2].
-The oTB-Agents defined here appear to adopt an extended "tit-for-tat" attitude, as might be encountered in various game theoretic approaches, such as the Iterated Prisoner's Dilemma ([1], [16], [20]).
+Reciprocal behaviours in a variety of forms are recognised as effective strategies for forming stable groupings with in larger community [4].
+The oTB-Agents defined here appear to adopt an extended "tit-for-tat" attitude, as might be encountered in various game theoretic approaches, such as the Iterated Prisoner's Dilemma ([2], [22], [26]).
 The scenario presented here differs from the well-understood iterated prisoner's dilemma in that the selection is made on the basis of every transaction between the Agents.
-Simple Tit-for-tat strategies are considered to be insufficient for most domains of practical interest [2], these problems are largely overcome when the complete transaction history is considered.
+Simple Tit-for-tat strategies are considered to be insufficient for most domains of practical interest [4], these problems are largely overcome when the complete transaction history is considered.
 In addition, SSP oTB-Agents partially base their partner choice on the basis of exploration.

-Variations of the formulation used here to evaluate trust find wide application in some of the more numerically orientated approaches to machine learning (such as reinforcement learning, [19], for example) and is ubiquitous, though by no means universal, in theories of natural learning.
-Jonker and Treur [9] propose a similar formulation for the "quantitative" component of their formalisation of trust.
+Variations of the formulation used here to evaluate trust find wide application in some of the more numerically orientated approaches to machine learning (such as reinforcement learning, [25], for example) and is ubiquitous, though by no means universal, in theories of natural learning.
+Jonker and Treur [15] propose a similar formulation for the "quantitative" component of their formalisation of trust.
 Despite its apparent simplicity the application of this formulation invariably imparts interesting behaviours to the systems that incorporate it.

-It is clear from the experiments that a successful first transaction is central to establishing the inter-Agent trading relationship, and an area where the subjective assessment of possible partners is critically important.
-Equally, were this trading community to be augmented with a "reputation" mechanism (such as those of [2], [16] and [22]), by which Agents entering the market could consult existing traders, then the "greedy" Agents of experiment three would be put at a disadvantage.
+It is clear from the experiments that a successful first transaction is central to establishing the inter-Agent trading relationship, and an area where the prior assessment of possible partners is critically important.
+Equally, were this trading community to be augmented with a "reputation" mechanism (such as those of [4], [22] and [28]), by which Agents entering the market could consult existing traders, then the "greedy" Agents of experiment three would be put at a disadvantage.
+Similar results, i.e. putting "greedy" Agents at a disadvantage, would be obtained in the case where members of the trading community had the ability to observe the behaviour and the interactions of the other Agents.
+In such a case, Agents would have an additional source of information that would enhance their decision-making process concerning their potential trading partners.